 Meta has blocked access to several Russian state-controlled accounts in Ukraine.
-The social network said it is also reviewing other governments’ requests to restrict access to these accounts in their countries.
+The social network also reviewed other governments’ requests to restrict access to these accounts in their countries.

 Nick Clegg, vice president of global affairs at Meta, said in a tweet thread early on Monday that the company has been in contact with the Government of Ukraine.